 Sara and the six-letter word

-Today, Times photographer Sara Guevara continues an occasional series in which she shares her experience battling Hodgkin lymphoma.
-She was recently diagnosed with the disease, a form of cancer.
+Times photographer Sara Guevara continues her occasional series in which she shares her experience battling Hodgkin lymphoma, a form of cancer.

 How to help

 Purchase a 30-minute portrait session for $50; send your inquiries to portraitsforSara@gmail.com.

 Donate directly using PayPal via Sara.A.Guevara@gmail.com.
 That email can also be used to reach Sara if you’d like more information about how to send a check by mail.

 Keep up with Sara on Facebook.

 Try and try as it might, chemotherapy just could not get the best of me.

 As my oncologist put it, I “breezed” through six cycles of treatment spanned over three months.